Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Kathrine O'Neil Link

-January Pearson teaches English composition in the School of General Education.
-She began teaching online for Purdue Global (formerly Kaplan University) in 2005 and was promoted to full-time adjunct faculty in 2014.
+January Pearson teaches English composition in the School of Multidisciplinary and Professional Studies at Purdue Global.
+She began teaching online for the University in 2005 and was promoted to full-time adjunct faculty in 2014.
 Pearson also taught as an English instructor at Concordia University in Irvine, California.
 Before instructing at the college level, Pearson began her career as a technical writer, writing and editing software books for a worldwide computer training company.
 She also gained experience designing and teaching writing classes, both online and in person, for public relations professionals.

 Education: MA, California State University in Fullerton